fluffytail5000/hello-world/README.md

-contact me on discord at Fluffytail5000#3097 or email me at fluffytail5000@gmail.com don't try to contact me via khan academy it's not a place for chatting
+contact me on discord at Fluffytail5000#3097 or email me at fluffytail5000@gmail.com

+don't try to contact me via khan academy, it's not a place for chatting

 i'm still a student,